President Julio Frenk, Robert Dooley and Dean Patricia White

 Dooley, who graduated magna cum laude and second in his class, returned to Illinois to practice law and work as an insurance and real estate broker.
 Tired of the harsh winters, he moved back to South Florida in 1967, where he settled in Fort Lauderdale and focused his law practice on real estate, wills and trusts, probate, workers’ compensation, and personal injury.
 He also built and developed residential and commercial properties in the South Florida area.

-A member of the University of Miami’s Citizens Board for more than 30 years, Dooley has also been a generous supporter of the board, Hurricane athletics, and the Diabetes Research Institute at the Miller School of Medicine in addition to the law school.
+A member of the University of Miami’s Citizens Board for more than 30 years, Dooley has also been a charitable benefactor of Hurricane athletics and the Diabetes Research Institute at the Miller School of Medicine.

 He has a long history of involvement in the Fort Lauderdale community, where he served as governor of the Broward County Trial Lawyers Association and was a former member of the Broward County Estate Planning Council, and an elder and deacon of the First Presbyterian Church of Fort Lauderdale.